signaldust/dust-toolkit/README.md

 permissive license, see each file for the details.
 The scancode conversion tables are from SDL (for compatibility), see license in `dust/gui/scancode.h` for details.

+The default fonts included as Deja Vu Sans / Sans Mono, converted into headers so that there is always some font available to draw text.

 ## Building

 In theory, type `make` and it will find all source files inside `dust/` and build them